American Indian languages

 soup, cornbread, dumplings and salads.
 Here is a website with more information

-What kinds of weapons did the Nanticokes use?
+What kinds of weapons and tools did the Nanticokes use?

 Nanticoke hunters used bows and arrows.
 Warriors fought with heavy wooden war clubs.

-Here is a website with pictures and information about Indian military weapons.
+Here is a website with pictures and information about the Indian club

 What are Nanticoke art and crafts like?

 The Nanticokes were known for their